 Submitting an application for authorisation of a novel food or process

-- an application is made to a single EU member state, which has 90 days to produce an opinion
+- you apply to a single EU member state, which has 90 days to produce an opinion

-- this is circulated to all EU member states, which have another 60 days to comment or object
+- the member state circulates this to all EU member states, which have another 60 days to comment or object

 - if there are no objections, the product is authorised or rejected in line with the initial opinion

-- if there are objections, member states vote on whether or not to authorise the product
+- if there are objections, member states vote on whether to authorise the product

-The European Food Safety Authority may be asked for its opinion on any outstanding safety questions.
+The European Food Safety Authority may give its opinion on any outstanding safety questions.

 What to include in the application

-The European Commission recommends what to include in the scientific information and safety assessment report that's submitted as part of the application.
+The European Commission recommends what to include in the scientific information and safety assessment report that you submit as part of the application.